New Posts October 2019

 With a more inclusive view you feel a physical shift in your body and a clearer understanding emerges—which is another way of saying you have changed.

-Inspired by the writings of Dr. Eugene T. Gendlin, PHD. specifically, by his book Focusing.
+Inspired by the writings of Dr. Eugene T. Gendlin, PHD. specifically, his book Focusing.

 4 X 5 Polaroid, Callie After Catching Wedding Bouquet, 2002